max-mapper/request-stream/readme.md

 ### `var req = request(url, [opts], callback)`

 `req` is a writable stream.
 Data written to it will be written to the request upload body.
-You **must call** `req.end()` for the request to finish, even if you write no data to it.
+For requests wtih an upload body you **must call** `req.end()` for the request to finish, even if you write no data to it.
 If you don't call `req.end()` you will never receive a response.

 `url` is the HTTP url for this request